lordofscripts/go-carousel/docs/README.md

 * A simple CLI interface
 * A single, portable JSON configuration file (`~/.config/coralys/goCarousel.json`)
-* Supports multiple window managers: Gnome, Cinnamon, LXDE, XFCE.
+* Supports multiple window managers: Gnome, Cinnamon, LXDE, XFCE & Windows.
 * Desktop notifications (ensure your server is properly configured)
 * The notion of files (wallpaper), categories and carousels (collection of categories)
 * You can select a specific wallpaper file